 In many sessions, students work within imaginative, rule-based scenarios drawn from tabletop roleplaying frameworks (such as Dungeons & Dragons).
 These provide a safe, low-pressure environment in which young people can practise decision-making, explore values, and rehearse real-world social situations within clear boundaries and expectations.

 The Odyssey Hub is designed for young people experiencing school refusal, anxiety, or social communication difficulties who require a personalised approach to education.
+A current EHCP will help establish the student's needs and help us shape the approach when working with the student.

 We have extensive experience supporting students with autism, demand-avoidant profiles, social anxiety, and related needs that impact engagement with education, training, or wider social participation.